 Government-Backed Loans

-Government-backed loans, such as SBA loans, are another viable option.
-SBA 504 loans typically require a 10% down payment and involve a combination of financing from an SBA Certified Development Company and a private lender.
+Government-backed loans, particularly SBA options, can be a smart path depending on the deal.
+SBA 504 loans typically require just a 10% down payment and bring together financing from an SBA Certified Development Company alongside a private lender, which can make larger acquisitions more accessible.

 Evaluating Commercial Real Estate Returns